I’m so glad you stopped by.

 I like “girly” things but I love getting dirty working in my garden as well.

 I love painting anything because I love color.

-I love thrift shopping, Goodwill shopping and especially garage sales.
+I love thrift shopping, Goodwill shopping, and especially garage sales.
 Every year I tell myself, “No more.
 You have enough junk.”
 But every year I fail.
-I just always see the possibilities which is why my friends love it when I go shopping with them.
-I would dumpster-dive too if I knew where to find some and if I were sure it was legal.
+I just always see the possibilities which are why my friends love it when I go shopping with them.
+I would dumpster-dive too, if I were sure it was legal.

 I blog about depression because it was my enemy for many years.
 I write always to encourage and educate those of you who know what depression feels like.
 I will never tell you to “just get over it”.
 I will always respond to comments and I welcome e-mails.